Emergency Dentistry Torrance

 Will my toothache go away on its own?

 Toothaches rarely go away on their own, and when they do, it’s normally a sign of something more severe.
-Ignoring the pain can allow more serious dental issues to take root as the nerves in the tooth can be killed by infection.
+Ignoring the pain can allow more serious dental issues to take root, as the nerves in the tooth can be killed by infection.
 Without treatment, these issues can worsen, potentially leading to complications like abscesses or tooth loss.
 While over-the-counter pain relievers may temporarily ease the pain, it’s important to see a dentist as soon as possible to address the root cause of the toothache and prevent further damage to your oral health.

 How should I sleep with tooth pain?